mohab19/Check_This_Second/README.md

   This project uses multiple *Design Patterns* one of them is **Repository Pattern** to avoid breaking the **SOLID Principles** and to maintain the **Singularity**.

   Also it uses the **Strategy Pattern** to maintain easy and approachable way to add new Shipment companies without editing the *Orders Controller*.

+  There's also a good error handling that has been added for the json requests, Please make your *Postman request* always accepts json by adding:
+    **Accepts: application\json**
+  to the request header.

 ### How to setup the project: